jarbor/metamorpher/README.md

-# metamorpher
+# Metamorpher
-Utilities for working with and transforming SVG Paths in the DOM.
+Mutate SVG Paths in the DOM.

 ## TL;DR
 Modify an SVG Path in three steps: